We believe every child has talent. Our mission is to nurture this talent.

 Summer camp is about combining learning with fun.
 Mornings are dedicated to language classes in English or German.
 Students improve dramatically to be able to communicate confidently in their foreign language.
 Afternoon workshops make learning fun.
 Our approach is ‘learning by doing’ to inspire young people in business and entrepreneurship, science and technology, creativity and the arts.
 Evenings are filled with activities such as dodge ball, trivia night or karaoke, or simply around a bonfire in a meadow surrounded by new friends.
 Our motto: Learn.
 Grow.
 Move.
 Meet

-Do you know Institut Montana Zugerberg?
+Do you know Institut Montana Switzerland?

 How would you rate it?